-New York City/State Voting Presidential Primaries
+New York City & New York State Voting Presidential Primaries

 Canvass of Mail Ballots for Several Closely Contested Assembly Primaries Begins Monday, July 20